gsagostini/gsagostini.github.io/pages/publications_and_talks.md

 [Knot Surgery and Integer Characterizing Slopes](https://youtu.be/0LLg-Lr_me4), _Columbia University Mathematics Department_, August 2019

 ---
-## Not for Publication
+### Not for Publication

 [Oh, F-ck all this WALKING!
 The Metafictional Geography of Movement in _Albert Angelo_](../files/f-allthiswalking.pdf).
 Paper written for the course _Postwar Fiction and Architecture_ at Columbia University.
 Spring 2022.

 [Naturally Artificial: Continuity and Change in the Street Network of Rio de Janeiro](../files/rj-street-network.pdf).
 Paper written for the course _Colonial Cities in the Americas_ at Columbia University.
 Fall 2021.

 [Benjamini-Schramm Convergence of Random Rooted Graphs](http://math.columbia.edu/~mmiller/TProjects/GAgostini21f.pdf).
-Papert written for the course _Topology_ at Columbia University.
+Paper written for the course _Topology_ at Columbia University.
 Fall 2021.